mellaurie/tone/pages/02.april-2020/01.home/module-01/item.md

 # Unit 1: Online Course Design Principles
 ## Overview
 In this unit we will explore what online learning is, as well as various principles in online course design.
-Consider...
-Philosophy of Online Learning...

 asdf
 ## Topics
-1. What is Online Learning?
+1. What is Multi-modal Learning?
  - Online vs. f2f
  - Modes of delivery (blended, flipped, etc.)
  - Multi-access